 We made it to Grants Pass, right at the bottom of Oregon before we heard from Peter that our hotel had no electricity.
 PG&E had decided to shut off service in areas threatened by fire.
 Remember last year?
 A few phone calls and we learned that yes, we had no electricity in the town of HMB, but the hotel was providing flashlights in the bedrooms.
 Restaurants?
 Service stations?
 Well, no, but.

 So we bailed.
 Fortunately all the kids could cancel their flights.
 The hotel cancelled our reservations.
-If you have to turn around, Grants Pass is a good place in which to do it, because they have — wait for it — an Inn ‘n Out Burger there ! ! !
+If you have to turn around, Grants Pass is a good place in which to do it, because they have — an In ‘n’ Out Burger there ! ! !
 The farthest north that franchise has yet seen fit to expand ! ! !